Physician Assistant Studies, M.P.A.S.

 The Grand Valley State University M.P.A.S. program was established in 1995.
-The main campus is located at Cook DeVos Center for Health Sciences.
+The main campus is located at the GVSU Health Campus in Grand Rapids.
 In 2015, the program expanded to include Traverse City to serve the needs of Northern Michigan.
 The program is now simultaneously delivered to the two campuses through telepresence videoconferencing.

 Admission to the M.P.A.S.
 Program

 Admission to the program is highly competitive.
 Candidates must possess a baccalaureate degree and have satisfied admission criteria, including completion of prerequisite courses, GPA requirements, GRE, Altus Assessment (Casper and Snapshot) tests, minimum healthcare experience hours, and recommendation rubrics.

-In addition to general admission requirements, admission to Traverse City campus will include previous/current residence and/or connections to Northern Michigan.
+In addition to general admission requirements, admission consideration for the Traverse City campus include previous/current residence and/or connections to Northern Michigan.

 Why Choose Physician Assistant Studies at Grand Valley?

 - Successful: Over the last five years, GVSU graduates have had a first-time pass rate of 97% on the NCCPA certification exam.